Process commences: 2-14-1921

 From his place of exile, Prince Ladislaw had sought to restore unity to his country which had fallen apart in 1795.
 When he was six, Augustus lost his mother.
 Margaret d’Orléans, took her place.
 She was the daughter of the Count of Paris, pretender to the French throne.
 From his earliest years, Augustus showed himself to be a good, thoughtful boy.
 Although much attached to his beloved Poland, he was never attracted to courtly life.
 The action of grace in his soul gave him detachment from earthly goods and a serious spiritual life.

 Meets a spiritual director

-Between the age of 10 and 17 he studied in Paris and Krakow, but his health forced him to interrupt his studies and go to the south of Europe frequently in search of a better climate.
-At the time Providence placed Joseph Kalinowski in his life, who prudently guided him not only in his studies, but especially in the spiritual life.
-Afterwards Kalinowski became a Carmelite.
+Between the ages of 10 and 17, he studied in Paris and Krakow, but his health forced him to interrupt his studies and go to the south of Europe frequently in search of a better climate.
+At the time, Providence placed Joseph Kalinowski in his life, who prudently guided him not only in his studies, but especially in the spiritual life.
+Afterwards, Kalinowski became a Carmelite.
 Today he is venerated in the Church as a Saint.